 Think of your most valuable commodity.
-Chances are that attention isn’t the first thing that comes to mind.
+Chances are that "attention" isn’t the first thing that comes to mind.
 But to companies all around the world, there’s nothing more valuable, and they spend millions trying to capture it.
-Technology has evolved to take advantage of us and it does it surreptitiously, taking advantage of aspects of our psychology.
-But it’s created something even more sinister in its wake: an environment of perpetual digital distraction.
-Here’s what to know about the attention economy – and how to break free from it.
+Technology has evolved to take advantage of us and it does it surreptitiously, tapping into aspects of our psychology.
+It’s created something even more sinister in its wake: an environment of perpetual digital distraction.
+Here’s what to know about the attention economy—and how to break free from it.

 What is the attention economy?

 In recent years, the boom in digital content has led to a clash for control between companies: a fight for our attention.
 This is the attention economy and, according to Tristan Harris, a former design ethicist at Google, it’s “shaping everything about contemporary life”.
 It’s a world we all live in—even if we don’t know it.

 At its simplest, companies are targeting our attention to make money.
 They’re placing ads they know might interest us and try to grab as much of our focus as possible.
 Technology has been engineered to hook us—not to keep us entertained or blindly serve our best interests, but to increase the inventory of ad space a company can sell.
 What we’re really seeing, when those ads pop up saying “other things that might interest you”, is a market war led by major companies in Silicon Valley.

 The digital world is monopolized by three companies: Google, Apple, and Facebook.
 But Google, Apple and Facebook don’t care about you as a person; they care about their revenue, which means they care about holding your attention.
 Their ultimate aim is to keep you scrolling and searching, using their products over competitors’.